Applying

 The issue of electronic scanning aside, consider making it easy for a human who may have to flip through 25 resumes to find you and quickly see that you’re a match for the role.

-Yes, you may have agonized over each word choice in your poetic summary, but your resume is being evaluated on how closely it meets specific job criteria.
+Yes, you may agonize over each word choice in your poetic summary, but your resume is evaluated on how closely it meets specific job criteria.
 So how can you help to make your key information easy to find?

-- Consistent format – choose a style for headings, a place for dates, titles, etc. and stick to it.
-Too many fonts, type sizes, underlining and italics combos are tough to follow.
+- Consistent format: Choose a style for headings, a place for dates, titles, etc., and stick to it.
+Too many fonts, type sizes, underlining, and italics combos are brutal to follow.

-Consider your resume as your shot at getting noticed.
+Crafting a compelling resume isn’t just a formality; it’s a strategic endeavor that can significantly impact your professional journey.
 It’s your foot in the door to a job interview or phone screening, or even just a click-through to your LinkedIn profile.
-Put in the time to align your resume with your career goals and tell your story with clarity and sparkle.